 SECOND CHANCE JOBS MISSION

 Second Chance Jobs is a Non Profit organization whose mission is to assist Displaced Workers, High School / College Students, Veterans and Non Violent Offenders by providing real career opportunities to make a difference for themselves and their families through education, training, pre-apprenticeships, full apprenticeships and job / career placement.

 Second Chance Jobs Vision

 Our state of the art, comprehensive model provides a solid alternative for participants in job seeking and hiring processes.
-The platform we have created integrates new and existing programs to include the crucial foundation of intensive Cognitive Behavior Training (CBT), nationally certified academic and practical on the job training through pre-apprenticeships and career placements with motivated employers seeking certified skilled labor workers.
+The platform we have created integrates new and existing programs to include the crucial foundation of intensive Cognitive Behavior Training (CBT), nationally certified academic and practical on the job training through pre-apprenticeships, full registered apprenticeships and career placements with motivated employers seeking certified skilled labor workers.
 This combination is making an immediate and significant impact on participants, employers and the community by reducing unemployment and the rate of recidivism dramatically.

 Second Chance Jobs Difference

 Our model works.
 It’s that simple.
 We have created a

-- Our SCPACT programs are certified through the Department of Labor.
+- Our PACT and Full Registered Apprenticeship Programs are certified through The Department of Labor.

 - Our PACT and Full Registered Apprenticeship Programs are recognized nationally.